-Students who are enrolled full-time (.8 or higher) will be eligible to participate in all activities in and out of the school day.
+Students who are enrolled full-time (.8 or higher) will automatically be eligible to participate in all grade-level activities in and out of the classroom.
 For example, assemblies, field day, 5th-grade promotion, classroom parties, all school parades and celebrations, field trips, or other events where SOAR expectations (which have been practiced throughout the year) are required.
-Full-time students will also be included in publications such as the yearbook.
-They will also be pictured in a class group photo.